- How to Make Sense of Salary Transparency - February 19, 2025

 Why I wrote this?

 One reason we dedicate much of this Ongig blog website to diversity recruiting is because it’s a key part of our mission: to eliminate boring and biased job ads.
 You can also check out Ongig’s Text Analyzer if you’d like a cloud-based software tool to write more inclusive job content.
-Let us know if there’s anything else we can do to provide better diversity recruitment resources for employers.
+So, let us know if there’s anything else we can do to provide better diversity recruitment resources for employers.